Grants and Loans

 Applications are not being accepted for this program, which was intended to preserve access to prescription medication and the skills of a pharmacist in rural areas.

-- Priority 1 – MBQIP (Medicare Beneficiary Quality Improvement Project) implementation.
-Non-CAHs are exempt from this provision.
+- Priority 1 – MBQIP (Medicare Beneficiary Quality Improvement Project) requirement.

-- Priority 2 – HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) and/or ICD-10 activities.
+- Priority 2 – HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) and/or ICD-10 requirement.

 Contact for more information

 The Community Clinic Grant Program provides funding to plan, establish or operate services to improve the ongoing viability of Minnesota’s clinic-based safety net providers.
 Grants support clinical capacity to serve people with low incomes, reduce current or future uncompensated care burdens, or improve care delivery infrastructure.